Cello concertos (Kabalevsky): Stylistic features

 The movements of Cello Concerto No. 2 are played attacca, meaning the piece continues without breaks between the movements.
-This was also an unusual feature of the concerto.
+This was an unusual feature of the concerto.

 The instrumentation of the orchestral accompaniment to the solo cello is fairly standard, except for the inclusion of the alto saxophone.

-Unlike Cello Concerto No. 1, Cello Concerto No. 2 is very raw in its expression and seems to deviate from Soviet tradition.
+Unlike Cello Concerto No. 1, Cello Concerto No. 2 is very raw in its expression and deviates from Soviet tradition.
 This is unusual for Kabalevsky as this sort of style does not appear in many of his compositions, particularly those during the reign of the USSR.

 Influences

-Nikolai Myaskovsky held a great influence on Kabalevsky's Second Cello Concerto because he was Kabalevsky's music teacher at the Moscow Conservatory.
+Nikolai Myaskovsky held a great influence on Kabalevsky's Second Cello Concerto as he was Kabalevsky's music teacher at the Moscow Conservatory.
 Myaskovsky was also awarded with the Order of Lenin and held the rank of General in the Russian Army during World War II.
-Though Myaskovsky had a good reputation with the Soviet Union to start with, his compositions began to drift away from what was acceptable and was accused of "injecting inharmonious music into the Soviet Educational System".
+Although Myaskovsky had a good reputation with the Soviet Union to start with, his compositions began to drift away from what was acceptable and was accused of "injecting inharmonious music into the Soviet Educational System".
 However, his generous teaching earned him the title of "the musical conscience of Moscow".
 Myaskovsky experimented with modernist music particularly in harmony and form.
-Kabalevsky drew inspiration from Myaskovsky's experimentation in his Cello Concerto No. 2.
-We can see this in the changed form of the concerto, the movements structured as slow-fast-slow rather than fast-slow-fast.
+Kabalevsky likely drew inspiration from Myaskovsky's experimentation in his Cello Concerto No. 2.
+This is evident in the changed form of the concerto, the movements structured as slow-fast-slow rather than fast-slow-fast.
 It is also evident in Kabalevsky's more harrowing and emotional harmonies in the Second Cello Concerto.